 *This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you

 You will want to put down pee pads or place an indoor dog litter box in the designated dog toilet spot.
+Like cats, Pugs can be trained to use a litter box.
 Then you can train your Pug dog to always potty in that same spot.

 There are lots of good dog potty training methods available today but our favorite is clicker training combined with crate training.